arkadiyshin/docker-get-started/README.md

 # DOCKER CUSTOM INSTRUCTIONS

 ## STEP 1
-Find required for the project docker image
+find required for the project docker image

 **run \[image_name\]**: searches for a local image by name, if not found, downloads from dockerhub and then runs
 ```